jlrios/jlrios/README.md

 <!-- About me, section -->
 <h2>🐻 About me</h2>
 <p>
-    Just a normal software developer with a focus on web applications and QA testing.
+    Just a normal software developer with a focus on web applications and QA Testing.
 Dedicated to continuous learning and enhancing proficiency with the latest technologies.
 Seeking to contribute technical expertise to a dynamic development team.
 </p>
 <p>
     Passionate about: learn useful things, read, music, play drums, draw, carpentry, railroad scale models, and history about the explore space careers.